NataliaBeckstead/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing and middleware

 - [ ] Describe Middleware?

+Can get the request and response objects, operate on them, and trigger some action

 - [ ] Describe a Resource?

+Data client trying to acces and manage using server

 - [ ] What can the API return to help clients know if a request was successful?

+Data or message

 - [ ] How can we partition our application into sub-applications?

+By using Express Routers

 ## Minimum Viable Product